310mc/https-310mc.github.io-tl/source/_posts/wildland/minitalk/midori_1.md

             Either way, it doesn’t seem like it was treasured much, so is it alright if I have it?
             {% endbubble %}
             {% bubble Midori grin %}
-            Thank you so much…♪ I’ll clean this little one up by myself and treasure it for life, I assure you that.
+            Thank you so much…♪ I’ll clean this little guy up by myself and treasure it for life, I assure you that.
 			{% endbubble %}
         </div>
     </div>